orenelbaum/stitches-crochet/readme.md

-# Development is on hold until Modulz figure out if they want to continue maintaining Stitches.
+# This library is archived because Stitches entered maintnance mode.

 # stitches-crochet